 Bypass navigation bar

-Radiological Technologist, Doctors Hospital and Radiologic Sciences Faculty, El Centro College
+Adjunct Faculty, El Centro College

-“One of the best things about El Centro’s program, in my opinion, is that it’s a JCERT program — the highest level of certification and quality for a program that teaches radiologic sciences.
+“One of the best things about El Centro’s program, in my opinion, is that it’s a JCERT-accredited program — the highest level of certification and quality for a program that teaches radiologic sciences.
 That says a lot about El Centro College, and it really meant something to me.
 It was also important to me to have an associate degree to build on, so that I not only got the training but an education that I could go further with — which I’m now doing.”
-Julia Harryman received her associate degree in Radiologic Sciences at El Centro College in 1999 and holds a bachelor's degree in radiologic science from Midwestern State University in Wichita Falls, having completed additional training to acquire certification in mammography.
-She taught in the radiology positioning lab as an adjunct clinical instructor at El Centro for two years before assuming a full-time faculty position in fall 2007.
-She was a staff technologist at Doctors Hospital in Dallas for nine years.See Julia Harryman's faculty profile.
+Julia Harryman received her associate degree in Radiologic Sciences at El Centro College in 1999 and holds a bachelor's degree in radiologic science from Midwestern State University in Wichita Falls and a master's degree in education from Lamar University in Beaumont.
+She taught in El Centro's Radiological Sciences positioning lab as an adjunct clinical instructor for two years before assuming a full-time faculty position in fall 2007.
+In 2009, Julia moved into the position of associate dean of the Allied Health Programs at El Centro College.
+Today, Julia works full time for her husband Jim at Kinetic Technology group and teaches as an adjunct faculty member for the Radiologic Sciences program.
+She was a staff technologist at Doctors Hospital in Dallas for nine years before she began teaching.